cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.15 Phone Contact with Domain Contact

 Confirm the Applicant's control over the FQDN by calling the Domain Contact’s phone number and obtain a confirming response to validate the ADN.
-The phone number MUST be obtained through direct contact with the Domain Name Registrar i.e. without the use of third-party services operated outside the CA's audit scope.
+The Domain Contact's phone number MUST be obtained directly from the allowed source(s), i.e. without the use of third-party services operated outside the CA's audit scope.
 Each phone call MAY confirm control of multiple ADNs provided that the same Domain Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.

 In the event that someone other than a Domain Contact is reached, the CA MAY request to be transferred to the Domain Contact.